a2o/snoopy/doc/CONTRIBUTING.md

-## Git branches
+## Git branches - persistent

-The following git branches are persist in main Snoopy repository:
+The following git branches are always available in main Snoopy repository:

 - master: contains latest Snoopy development efforts.
 All new features snould be based on this branch.